cyclus/cyclus.github.com/source/cep/cep27.rst

 newly developed archetypes, such as a trading policy, commodity producers, etc.
 To add characteristics to archetypes such as `Position` or `Metadata`, the actual implementation method is very verbose.
-It relies on adding the new specification in the arcehtype header, assigning it and use it in the cpp file.
-The developers have to manually ensure the consistency in the variable naming and implementation across multiple archetypes/files.
+It relies on adding the new specification in the archetype header, assigning it and use it in the cpp file.
+The developers have to manually ensure the consistency in variable naming and implementation across multiple archetypes/files.
 This CEP explains introduces the concept of snippets to simplify and maintain consistency in the implementation and the usage, across multiple archetypes.